vefunder/protocol-research-review/articles/Archimedes/Asset Risk Assessment - lvUSD.md

 The Archimedes protocol smart contracts are audited by [Halborn Security](https://halborn.com/) to guarantee the quality and security of every change the team makes to its smart contracts.
 You can view the [Audits here.](https://docs.archimedesfi.com/audit-and-code-bounty/audits)

-Three audits were done on the general system, the auctions, and the Zapper contract between November 2022 and January 2023.
+Three audits were conducted: (1) the general system, (2) the auctions, and (3) the Zapper contract, between November 2022 and January 2023.
 Notable findings were one critical issue in the Auction system that would allow a user to acquire leverage at the minimum auction price on a subsequent leverage round (SOLVED).
 Several medium and low issues were not resolved, including risk of frontrunning the auction by checking bids in the mempool, and insufficient parameter precision and inconsistent parameter formatting in the ParameterStore contract.

 ### Depeg Risk

-The only utility of lvUSD for users is to be utilized by Archimedes to facilitate leveraged position for the borrowers. lvUSD can break its peg to 3CRV in the following situations:
+The only utility of lvUSD for borrowers is to be utilized by Archimedes to facilitate leveraged position for the borrowers.
+The only utility for lenders is to access ARCH incentives. lvUSD can break its peg to 3CRV in the following situations:

 1. Uncapped leverage distribution.
 2. Unintended withdrawals of 3CRV by LPs
-3. If assets under 3CRV lose their dollar peg.
+3. Assets in the underlying strategy (OUSD) lose their dollar peg.

 Since all the decisions regarding the leverage rounds are at the team's discretion, lvUSD depeg due to uncapped leverage distribution relies on how actively the leverage distribution is managed.
 A significant component of peg management is trust in the team to responsibly conduct leverage rounds such that the Curve pool reamins reasonably balanced.

 Yields can incentivize against unintended withdrawals of 3CRV, but there is also no guarantee that the team's dynamic emissions strategy will consistently produce the desired outcome.
 A decrease in the price of ARCH or alternative yield opportunities may affect the desirability of supplying 3CRV liquidity.

-It is also possible that lvUSD depegs as a result of a depeg in the underlying strategy (OUSD).
-This would be caused by liquidity providers pulling their capital out of the pool on the news of OUSD depeg.
+It is also possible that lvUSD depegs as a result of a depeg in the underlying strategy (OUSD), as liquidity providers would likely pull their capital out of the pool on the news of OUSD depeg.

 ### Collateral Risk / Underlying Assets Risks